carla-dimaandal/TrabahadoorJobPortal/README.md

 ## Objectives
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The main objective of this project is to develop an online job portal to establish a more accessible and effective virtual job recruitment platform for the PWD Affairs Office Batangas (PDAO).
 	Specifically, it aims to:
-Develop a website that would showcase the occupational profiles of individuals with disabilities, and the diverse range of career opportunities and organizations accepting PWDs.
+1. Develop a website that would showcase the occupational profiles of individuals with disabilities, and the diverse range of career opportunities and organizations accepting PWDs.
-Establish a productive hiring system that guarantees the availability of activities for prospective employees, such as
+2. Establish a productive hiring system that guarantees the availability of activities for prospective employees, such as <br>
-      2.1 Registering a job seeker account
+      2.1 Registering a job seeker account <br>
-      2.2 Viewing list of employers and their job vacancies 2.3 Updating applicant information
+      2.2 Viewing list of employers and their job vacancies <br>
+      2.3 Updating applicant information <br>
-Contribute to an easier selection of candidates for employers through features that include:
+3. Contribute to an easier selection of candidates for employers through features that include: <br>
-      3.1 Registering an employer account
+      3.1 Registering an employer account <br>
-      3.2 Viewing list of PWD job seekers
+      3.2 Viewing list of PWD job seekers <br>
-      3.3 Updating employer information
+      3.3 Updating employer information <br>

-Granting PDAO management access to management features such as:
+4. Granting PDAO management access to management features such as: <br>
-      4.1 Accessing the analytics dashboard
+      4.1 Accessing the analytics dashboard  <br>
-      4.2 Viewing applicant and employer information
+      4.2 Viewing applicant and employer information <br>
-      4.3 Updating applicant and employer information
+      4.3 Updating applicant and employer information <br>
-      4.4 Deactivating applicant and employer account
+      4.4 Deactivating applicant and employer account <br>
-      4.5 Activating applicant and employer account
+      4.5 Activating applicant and employer account <br>

 ## Context Diagram